Jamesthe1/nirvanamm/README.md

 # NirvanaMM: A ZeroRanger Mod Manager
 - Takes .zip files containing metadata and subsequent files, and extracts them
 - Keeps a copy of the original game files, as well as any mods, in an app data directory (%appdata%\Jamesthe1\NirvanaMM\data)
-- Tracks the mods last used via a TOML file
+- Tracks the mods last used
-- Only one patch can be chosen per dependency (mods without a patch.xdelta are excluded), if there is a patch that depends on another then it may be loaded next
+- Multiple mods can be selected if they don't override the same file, or if one depends on the other
 - Patches any .xdelta with xdelta3 library

 ## How to use